This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a small bowl whisk the oil, lemon juice, zest, seasonings, and basil or herbs of choice.
+• In a small bowl whisk the 1/4 cup olive oil, 1 medium lemon juice, zest of 1 medium lemon, seasonings (1 teaspoon dried oregano and 1 teaspoon garlic powder, and 2 tablespoons minced fresh basil or herbs of choice.

-• Season the chicken with salt and pepper on both sides and place in a medium oven-safe dish.
+• Season the 2 Pounds chicken breast with kosher salt and pepper on both sides and place in a medium oven-safe dish.

-• Pour over the prepared greek-style dressing.
+• Pour over the prepared greek-style dressing over the chicken.
 If time allows, you can marinate the chicken for 1 hour, or overnight, keeping it in the oven dish.
-(Just before roasting, allow it to sit for 30 minutes over the counter to get to room temp!)
+(Just before baking, allow it to sit for 30 minutes over the counter to get to room temp!)

 • Bake for 25-35 minutes